castacu0/jupyter_notebook/README.md

 # jupyter_notebook
-Learning to work with Anaconda and Jupyter Notebooks
+Learning to work with Anaconda and Jupyter Notebooks.